Reform Judaism outreach: History

-Addressing the UAHC General Assembly in 1989, Rabbi Schindler declared Outreach "the single innovation in present-day Reform Judaism for which I would like to be remembered."
-In the same speech, he broadened the Outreach principle by calling for full inclusion of gay and lesbian Jews in synagogue life.
+Addressing the UAHC General Assembly in 1989, Rabbi Schindler declared outreach "the single innovation in present-day Reform Judaism for which I would like to be remembered."
+In the same speech, he broadened the outreach principle by calling for the full inclusion of gay and lesbian Jews in synagogue life.
 "In all of this," he said, "I am working to make the Reform Jewish community a home: a place where loneliness and suffering and exile end..."

-Rabbi Schindler's successor as UAHC president, Rabbi Eric Yoffie, continued to champion Outreach.
-"In the absence of Outreach," he said, "tens of thousands of intermarried couples who are now members of our congregations would have been forever lost to the Jewish people."
+Rabbi Schindler's successor as UAHC president, Rabbi Eric Yoffie, continued championing outreach.
+"In the absence of [o]utreach," he said, "tens of thousands of intermarried couples who are now members of our congregations would have been forever lost to the Jewish people."
 As Rabbi Schindler had done before him, Rabbi Yoffie encouraged Reform Jews to ask, but not pressure, non-Jews already part of Reform congregational life to consider converting to Judaism.

-Rabbi Richard Jacobs, the current president of the Union for Reform Judaism, also affirmed Outreach.
-"We practice Outreach," he told delegates at the 2013 URJ Biennial,"because it is good for the Jewish people."
-Focusing on the next generation, Rabbi Jacobs urged Reform congregations to practice what he termed "audacious hospitality," because "the majority of [millennials] will be the children of intermarriages, and potentially our leaders."
-Audacious Hospitality is now among the URJ's three top priorities, along with strengthening congregations and tikkun olam (healing the world).
+Rabbi Richard Jacobs, the current Union for Reform Judaism president, also affirmed outreach.
+"We practice [o]utreach," he told delegates at the 2013 URJ Biennial, "because it is good for the Jewish people."
+Focusing on the next generation, Rabbi Jacobs urged Reform congregations to practice what he termed "audacious hospitality" because "the majority of millennials will be the children of intermarriages, and potentially our leaders."
+Audacious hospitality is now among the URJ's three top priorities, along with strengthening congregations and tikkun olam (healing the world).